sethmlarson/sethmlarson.dev/app/markdown/2025-06-03/pikmin-2-international-treasure-hoard.md

 ## Updates

+(**2025-06-29**) Started the Subterranean Complex in the JP region for not only a single JP-exclusive treasure ("Alternative Reactor"), but also to see the JP-exclusive name for the "Spirit Flogger".
+In the JP region the name "社員の手本" roughly translates to "Model Employee" which may have been a bit too on-the-nose for the US region.

+(**2025-06-28**) After traveling for 2 weeks straight I've finally returned home and had time to complete the Perplexing Pool in the JP region.
+I am particularly interested in the "Massive Receptacle" series of treasures so seeing the "Open Archive" JP-variant was quite fun to end the Submerged Castle!

+(**2025-06-13**) I've imported the [list of unique treasures](https://www.pikminwiki.com/Category:Pikmin_2_(Nintendo_Switch)_Treasure_Hoard_icons) from the <nobr>Nintendo Switch port of Pikmin 2</nobr>, adding a total of 27 unique treasure models.

 (**2025-06-11**) The list of treasures on Pikmin wikis doesn't have the complete information about uniqueness of models embedded into the tables.
 For example, the "Master's Instrument", "Decorative Goo", and "Flame of Tomorrow" treasures